AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

  | |- src
  | | |- object_detect.cpp - App to capture the video stream using OpenCV in C++ to detect objects.
  | | |- serving_client.hpp - Creates the request and makes the call to the inference-server.
- | |- Dockerfile - Builds the program using an image that contains everything necessary for building, and copies it into another image.
  | |- Makefile - Used by the make tool to build the program
  | |- build.sh - Builds and tags the image of objdetect.cpp image
+ |- docker-compose.yml - Specifies the group of images used to run the application, and their interdependencies.
+ |- Dockerfile - Specifies how the application is built.
  |- README.md - How to execute the example
- |- docker-compose.yml - Specifies the group of images used to run the application, and their interdependencies.
 ```

 ## Prerequisites